walterhiggins/WMPJS/README.md

 1. Javascript files inside the scriptcraft/modules folder are *not* automatically loaded or executed when the server starts.
 2. Variables exported from files in the scriptcraft/modules folder are not automatically available everywhere - they are not 'global' variables.

 So this leaves us in a bit of a pickle.
-We've written some useful code, but how do we actually get to use it?
+We've written some useful code, but how do we get to use it?

 ### Modules
 What is a module?
 A module in ScriptCraft is simply a javascript file.
 Throughout this book I will use the words module and file interchangeably because in ScriptCraft they mean the same thing.
 ScriptCraft uses a commonly used module system called CommonJS which is also used by NodeJS - an increasingly popular javascript programming environment.
 In a nutshell, modules provide yet another way to make your code 'reusable'.
 We've already used functions to package up statements that we want to call over and over.
 Well, modules provide a way to package up functions.
 So far we've only written one function in our file but in later chapters we'll create modules which have many functions.